plakio/homebrew-tap/README.md

 ## Available Formulae

-- `plak-cli` — Interactive Bash CLI for SSH servers, local domains, and SSH keys.
+- `plak-cli` — Plak CLI is the simplest way to run local WordPress sites and deploy them to any cloud — instant environments, built-in HTTPS, and seamless workflows from your terminal.

 ## Installation